-It is amazing that over 80 years of research shows that restricting calories is the most consistent way to extend life and age related health problems (Pifferi F et al, 2019; Lee S-H, Min K-J et al, 2013; Anderson and Weindruch, 2012).
+It is amazing that over 80 years of research shows that exercise and restricting calories is the most consistent way to extend life and age related health problems (Pifferi F et al, 2019; Lee S-H, Min K-J et al, 2013; Anderson and Weindruch, 2012).
 Although the types of food consumed is also important.
 Fruits and vegetables along with good sources of protein and fat need to be included.
 Individuals who have health conditions should follow their health care practitioner.

 Other therapeutic interventions are important also such as exercise.